Drum kit: Hardware

-Many or even all of the stands may be replaced by a drum rack, particularly useful for large drum kits.
+Many or even all of the stands may be replaced by a drum rack, which is particularly useful for large drum kits.

-Drummers often set up their own drum hardware onstage and adjust to their own comfort level.
-Major touring bands on tour will often have a drum tech who knows how to set up the drummer's hardware and instruments in the desired location and layout.
+Drummers often set up their own drum hardware onstage and adjust it to their comfort level.
+Major bands on tour will often have a drum tech who knows how to set up the drummer's hardware and instruments in the desired location and with the desired configuration.

 Common configurations

 Drum kits are traditionally categorized by the number of drums, ignoring cymbals and other instruments.
-Snare, tom-tom and bass drums are always counted; other drums such as octobans may or may not be counted.
+Snare, tom-tom, and bass drums are always counted; other drums, such as octobans, may or may not be counted.

-Traditionally, in America and the United Kingdom, drum sizes were expressed as depth x diameter, both in inches, but many drum kit manufacturers have since begun to express their sizes in terms of diameter x depth; still in the measure of inches.
-For example, a hanging tom 12 inches in diameter and 8 inches deep would be described by Tama as 8 inches × 12 inches, but by Pearl as 12 inches × 8 inches, and a standard diameter Ludwig snare drum 5 inches deep is a 5-inch × 14-inch, while the UK's Premier Manufacturer offers the same dimensions as: a 14-inch × 5-inch snare.
+Traditionally, in America and the United Kingdom, drum sizes are expressed as depth x diameter, both measured in inches.
+Many drum kit manufacturers have recently been expressing sizes as diameter x depth, still in inches.
+For example, a hanging tom 12 inches in diameter and 8 inches deep would be described by Tama as 8 inches × 12 inches, but by Pearl as 12 inches × 8 inches, and a standard diameter Ludwig snare drum 5 inches deep is a 5-inch × 14-inch instrument, while the UK's Premier Manufacturer offers the same dimensions as a 14-inch × 5-inch snare.
 The sizes of drums and cymbals given below are typical.
-Many drummers differ slightly or radically from them.
-Where no size is given, it is because there is too much variety to determine a typical size.
+Many instruments differ slightly or radically from them.
+Where no size is given, it is because there is too much variety to give a typical size.

 Three-piece

-A three-piece drum set is the most basic set.
-A conventional three-piece kit consists of a bass drum, a 14" diameter snare drum, 12"–14" hi-hats, a single 12" diameter hanging tom, 8"–9" in depth, and a suspended cymbal, in the range of 14"–18", both mounted on the bass drum.
-These kits were common in the 1950s and 1960s and are still used in the 2010s in small acoustic dance bands.
-It is a common configuration for kits sold through mail order, and, with smaller sized drums and cymbals, for kits for children.
+A conventional three-piece kit consists of a bass drum, snare drum (14" diameter), hi-hat (12–14"), hanging tom (12 x 8-9" depth), and a suspended 14"–18" cymbal, the latter two mounted on the bass drum.
+These kits were most common in the 1950s and 1960s.

+It is a common configuration for children.

 Four-piece

+A four-piece kit adds a second mounted tom (a notable user is Chris Frantz of Talking Heads) which displaces the cymbal.
+It is 10" diameter and 8" deep for fusion, or 13" diameter and one inch deeper than for the 12" diameter tom.
+Otherwise, a 14" diameter hanging tom is added to the 12", both being 8" deep.
+In any case, both toms are most often mounted on the bass drum with the smaller of the two next to the hi-hats (which are to the left for a right-handed drummer).

-A four-piece kit extends the three-piece by adding one tom, either a second hanging tom mounted on the bass drum (a notable user is Chris Frantz of Talking Heads) and often displacing the cymbal, or by adding a floor tom.
-Normally another cymbal is added as well, so there are separate ride and crash cymbals, either on two stands, or the ride cymbal mounted on the bass drum to the player's right and the crash cymbal on a separate stand.
-The standard cymbal sizes are 16" crash and 18"–20" ride, with the 20" ride most common.
+Typically another cymbal is added, so there are separate ride and crash, either on two stands, or with the ride mounted on the bass drum to the player's right and the crash on a separate stand.
+The standard crash is a 16" diameter, and 18"–20" ride (20" being the most common).

+These kits are particularly useful for smaller venues, where space is limited, such as coffeehouses, cafés, hotel lounges, and small pubs.